 Next, let us survey the more suburban regions of the pre-1900 civil parishes of Clerkenwell and Islington.
 Most of Pentonville, as stated already, was technically part of Clerkenwell when Gissing wrote.
 Today, with its N1 postcode and the incorporation of the LCC-era borough of Finsbury in the post-1965 London Borough of Islington, Pentonville is typically regarded as a south-western section of Islington.
 It receives six mentions in Demos, the first in Chapter 26: ‘Adela found herself alighting at a lodging-house not far from the reservoir at the top of Pentonville Hill.
 Mutimer had taken these rooms a week ago’ (350–351).
 Alice calls ‘living in two furnished rooms’ there a ‘nice come-down for my lady’ – meaning Adela, and indicating the marginality of the area and mode of living to 1880s London gentility (353).
 The position of these lodgings on ‘Pentonville Hill’ is again affirmed when Richard returns on foot and by omnibus and hansom from Bayswater where Alice lives when married (363).
 Later, Alice and her husband move to Wimbledon, far out in the south-western suburbs and in a completely different sector of the metropolis from that where Alice’s roots are (399).
-As elsewhere in Gissing and later in Forster’s Howards End, the getting of money is linked to acts of displacement from locality and shifts towards nomadism (Finch 2011: 259–271); Alice is left in the house knowing no one locally by her disreputable husband.
+As elsewhere in Gissing and later in Forster’s Howards End, the getting of money is linked to acts of displacement from locality and shifts towards nomadism (Finch 2011: 259–271); Alice is left in the house by her disreputable husband, knowing no one locally.
 Pentonville, for its part, is an area of ‘cheap furnished lodgings’ (351).
 This was a quintessentially middle-class London suburb in the early nineteenth century, on heights to which people formerly resident in Holborn or Bloomsbury might move.
 By the 1880s, on the evidence of Demos, it had become what twentieth-century cities would label a twilight zone.
 Acquisition of money once more makes Richard restless and he moves Adela to Holloway – an appropriately in-between area considering their uncertain social status (396).
 Pentonville then disappears.